faz320/MBAsuperwomen/index.md

 -- **Positive effect** of ESG factors on corporate profitability, and the effect was more pronounced for larger firms <br>
 -- Corporate governance **(G) has the most significant impact**, particularly for firms with weak governance <br>
 -- Social factor **(S) has the most significant impact on credit rating**, while the environmental score surprisingly has a negative effect <br>
--- While the ESG factors seem to have largely positive impact on financial performance based on approximately 2200 studies, the research in this area is extensive, accelerating, and still inconclusive depending on data sample, sample period, empirical methods and different industries or countries <br>
+-- While the ESG factors seem to have **largely positive impact** on financial performance based on approximately 2200 studies, _**the research in this area is extensive, accelerating, and still inconclusive**_ depending on data sample, sample period, empirical methods and different industries or countries <br>

 ### Hypotheses
--- ESG has a positive impact on corporate profitability <br>
+(1) ESG has a positive impact on corporate profitability <br>
--- Among different ESG factors, governance category has the most significant impact on corporate finance performance <br>
+(2) Among different ESG factors, governance category has the most significant impact on corporate finance performance <br>
--- ESG factors have a significant correlation with corporate credit risks, which are measured by credit ratings <br>
+(3) ESG factors have a significant correlation with corporate credit risks, which are measured by credit ratings <br>
--- The Paris Agreement event has a positive impact on financial performance as it relates to ESG ratings <br>
+(4) The Paris Agreement event has a positive impact on financial performance as it relates to ESG ratings <br>

 <a id ='methodology'></a>
 ## **II.&nbsp;&nbsp;METHODOLOGY**
 ### Data Collection
 #### Data Source
--- All data including financial ratios, ESG disclosure scores and default risk from **2011 to 2021** of **S&P 500 firms** were retrieved from **Bloomberg Terminals** located in the Rauch Business Center at Lehigh University <br>
+All data including financial ratios, ESG disclosure scores and default risk from **2011 to 2021** of **S&P 500 firms** were retrieved from **Bloomberg Terminals** located in the Rauch Business Center at Lehigh University <br>

 #### Bloomberg Query Language
 -- BQL is written in Excel in Bloomberg terminals to download the data in batches <br>